adityahh-rm/Python-DataStuctured/README.md

 ## PYTHON DATA TYPE : DATA STRUCTURE
 -----
-There are 4 types of Data Structures in python, those is :
+There are 4 types of Data Structures in python, those are :
 1.  **List**
 2.	**Tuple**
 3.	**Set**